apache/incubator-crail-website/documentation/index.md

 * [Crail Store](https://github.com/zrlio/crail): The backbone for all I/O operations across distributed storage resource.
 Includes both the RDMA/DRAM and the NVMf/Flash storage tier.
 * [Crail-Blkdev](https://github.com/zrlio/crail-blkdev): A Crail storage tier for shared volume storage.
 * [Crail-Netty](https://github.com/zrlio/crail-netty): A Crail TCP/DRAM storage tier built on top of Netty.
-* [Crail-Spark-IO](https://github.com/zrlio/spark-io): A Spark specific I/O module including Shuffle, Broadcast and Off-Heap storage.
+* [Crail-Spark-IO](https://github.com/zrlio/crail-spark-io): A module including Crail-based Shuffle and Broadcast plugins for Spark.
 * [Crail-Spark-TeraSort](https://github.com/zrlio/crail-terasort): Currently only the sorting benchmark is available.

 We currently do not provide binary releases.
 This page describes how to build the Crail I/O stack from source, and how to configure and deploy it.